KaraRyougi/iGDB-Frontend/docs/src/tools/fiber-path.md

-Search for ISP name to view physical paths between its PoPs.
+Search for ISP names to view physical paths between its PoPs.

 <PathISP />